 Florida Driving Test

-The Driving Skills Exam known as the Road Test or Behind-the-Wheel test is the last step to getting a Florida drivers license.
-During the 12 months that a person has Learners Permit they should practice the skills necessary to pass the Road Test.
+The Driving Skills Exam, known as the Road Test or Behind-the-Wheel test, is the last step to getting a Florida drivers license.
+During the 12 months that a person has a Learners Permit, they should practice the skills necessary to pass the Road Test.
 A minimum of 50 hours (10 hours at night) of driving experience with a licensed driver age 21 or older is required.

 Florida Driving Test Topics